ianruffell/gridgain-dih/README.md

 2. Run the class com.gridgain.dih.replicate.GenerateAll

-	This will generate POJOs, CacheConfiguration and IgniteClientHelper classes in com.gridgain.dih.gen package
+	This will generate POJOs, CacheConfiguration and IgniteClientHelper classes in com.gridgain.dih.gen package This will also generate an ApiServer class and OpenApi definition which provides CRUD operations for each of the tables.

 ## Setup Kafka Services

+3. Configure License

+	In order to use the Kafka Connect services you will need to run either GridGain Enterprise or Ultimate Editions and hence require a license.
+	You can choose the edition by selecting the relevant Maven profile & update the LICENSE_URL in com.gridgain.dih.app.DemoConfiguration.

 3. Deploy Kafka to Docker